bayveri/bayveri.github.io/specialisations.md

 				<span class="flag">Atılım University</span>
 				<span class="time-wrapper"><span class="time">2015 - 2016</span></span>
 			</div>
-			<div class="desc">I took advanced English courses with a full scholarship for one year.</div>
+			<div class="desc">I took advanced English courses with a full scholarship for one year at Atılım University.
+I got 97.50 out of 100 from the latest official english exam in Turkey (YÖKDİL).</div>
 		</div>
 	</li>